abinit/abinit/doc/tutorial/eph4isotc.md

 The figure reveals that the phonon spectrum interpolated from the 4x4x4 $\qq$-mesh underestimates the maximum phonon frequency.
-Other differences are visible around ~.
+Other differences are visible around XXX~.
 Note also that phonon frequencies in metals are also quite sensitive to the $\kk$-mesh and the smearing [[tsmear]].
 In real life one should perform an accurate convergence study...

 !!! note

-    The *666q_DDB* file was produced with the same AbiPy script by just changing the value of *ngqpt*.
+    The *666q_DDB* file was produced with the same AbiPy script by just changing the value of the *ngqpt* variable.
     The reason why we do not provide files obtained with a 6x6x6 $\qq$-sampling is that the size of the git repository including all the DFPT potentials would be around 200 Mb.